3.6 Non-compliance Sanction Reapplications

 - 188.8.131.52 NCS reapplication - step-by-step guide

 - Section 3.6.4– Permanent TANF Disqualification describes why and how a person can be permanently disqualified from receiving TANF/SFA.

 3.6.3 Non-Compliance Sanction Reapplications

 Yes.
-A person may reapply for WorkFirst cash assistance or State Family Assistance by filing a new application.
-He or she will need to participate for 4 weeks in a row before they get cash.
-The sanctioned family may be eligible for CEAP while they meet the participation requirement (see Section 126.96.36.199).
+A person may reapply for TANF cash assistance or State Family Assistance by filing a new application.
+Unless it is a WorkFirst Sanction Reopen case, he or she will need to participate for 4 weeks in a row before they get cash.
+The sanctioned family may be eligible for CEAP while they meet the participation requirement (see Section 220.127.116.11).

 If a person has had three NCS case closures, they will be permanently disqualified from receiving TANF/SFA benefits.
 If a person with three or more NCS closures reapplies for TANF/SFA, their application will be denied.
 Please refer to section 3.6.4 – Permanent TANF Disqualification.

 18.104.22.168 What is a WorkFirst Sanction Reopen (WFSR) case?

 A WorkFirst Sanction Reopen (WFSR) case is when a person has received a sanction case closure penalty, applies for TANF, and completes a financial interview by the end of the month following the paid through date.
 For example, if a person received the sanction case closure penalty with a 2/28 paid through, and they reapply and complete their financial interview by 3/31, process the application as a WFSR case.

 Refer to the CSD Procedures Handbook, ‘Processing a WFSR Red Application’, to process a WFSR case.
 To summarize, the WFPS will:

 - Remove the NCS termination so it will not count as one of the three NCS case closures that would lead to permanent disqualification;